(A resource guide for anyone whose children are detained at the Barry J. Nidorf Juvenile Hall)

 Minors detained at the Barry J. Nidorf Juvenile Hall in Sylmar do not receive incoming calls from anyone.
 However, minors are able to make outgoing collect calls to their parents and/or legal guardian to notify them of their location and status.
 Calls may be monitored for security reasons unless your child is speaking with their lawyer.

-To inquire about your child's status while detained, you may contact the Supervising Probation Officer at (818) 364-2011 at anytime.
+To inquire about your child's status while detained, you may contact the Supervising Probation Officer at (818) 364-2011 at any time.

 Food and drinks are not allowed to be brought or consumed while visiting at the Sylmar Juvenile Hall.
 Alcohol and drugs are prohibited along with illegal weapons and/or any type of objects that might be used to injure another person.
 Anyone caught in possession of these items will be denied entry and may get prosecuted.
-If a visitor appears to be intoxicated or is under the influence of illegal substance, he or she will not be granted visitation privilege and will be subject to prosecution.
+If a visitor appears to be intoxicated or is under the influence of an illegal substance, he or she will not be granted visitation privilege and will be subject to prosecution.

 Cell phones, cameras, wallets, and/or purses are not allowed in the visiting area.
 Visitors are not allowed to loiter around the facility unless supervised by a Probation Officer.
-Upon leaving the visiting area, your visiting privilege is terminated and will not be allowed to come back until the next visiting schedule.
+Upon leaving the visiting area, your visiting privilege is terminated, and you will not be allowed to come back until the next visiting schedule.

 Since phone privileges at the Sylmar Juvenile Hall are limited, corresponding through mail with a minor detained at the facility is the most efficient way of communication.
 Minors temporarily housed at the hall are provided with supplies that allow them to correspond through mail with their family members.
-Confidential correspondence with their lawyers are respected, otherwise there is no right to privacy will the majority of the mail correspondence.
+Confidential correspondence with their lawyers are respected; otherwise, there is no right to privacy will the majority of the mail correspondence.